wcatron/esk/README.md

 `./esk`

 Open the browser to see a simple page to publish and subscribe.
 Open multiple windows and subscribe to a topic `SUB /topic`.
 Then publish to the topic from one window `PUB /topic "Hello"` and see the message appear in the console of the other window.
 Observe every time you subscribe to a topic the broker will send all previous messages sent on the client from oldest to newest.

+## Building

+The goal is to setup a something like [pkger](https://github.com/markbates/pkger) to bundle the demo code and